dpplweb/dppl-content/_posts/brodie/0433-01-01-des-plaines-memory.md

 ## Contribute to Des Plaines Memory

 Do you have historical pictures or other significant or interesting pieces related to Des Plaines' past?
-If so, you can upload them yourself to My Des Plaines Memory.
+If so, you can [upload them yourself](http://www.desplainesmemory.org/cdm/contribute/collection/p15770coll2) to My Des Plaines Memory.

-Just get check out the contribution form to start.
+Just get check out the [contribution form](http://www.desplainesmemory.org/cdm/contribute/collection/p15770coll2) to start.

-If you're an artist, we'd also love to show off your creative works.
+If you're an artist, we'd also love to show off your creative works in The Gallery.
+You can [upload your works](http://www.desplainesmemory.org/cdm/contribute/collection/p15770coll6) there too.

 ## More about Des Plaines Memory